 Level of Effort

 Propagating plants can be a tricky task, depending on which plant you’re dealing with.
-Luckily, when it comes to ever-popular, and symbolic Pothos, propagating couldn’t be easier.
+Luckily, when it comes to ever-popular Pothos, propagating couldn’t be easier.

 All you need is a healthy stem and a glass of water to get started.
 The process is not technical or time-consuming either – simply snip off the stem in the right place and you’re ready to root.
 As long as the stem is healthy, these plants have a high chance of rooting, increasing your odds of success.